AgenttiX/planetary-motion/src/README.md

 [workflow files](../.github/workflows)
 can be used as an additional template on how to build the project.

-There are also precompiled binaries are available on [GitHub](https://github.com/AgenttiX/planetary-motion/actions), but running the Python code requires the installation of the necessary libraries regardless.
+There are also precompiled binaries available on [GitHub](https://github.com/AgenttiX/planetary-motion/actions), but running the Python code requires the installation of the necessary libraries regardless.